-Chapter XXV.
-How All came to an Agreement respecting the Passover
+How All Came to an Agreement Respecting the Passover

 “Endeavor to send copies of our letter to every church, that we may not furnish occasion to those who easily deceive their souls.
 We show you indeed that also in Alexandria they keep it on the same day that we do.
 For letters are carried from us to them and from them to us, so that in the same manner and at the same time we keep the sacred day.”

-Chapter XXVII.
-The Works of Others that flourished at that Time
+The Works of Others That Flourished at That Time

-Chapter XXVIII.
-Those who first advanced the Heresy of Artemon; their Manner of Life, and how they dared to corrupt the Sacred Scriptures
+Those Who First Advanced the Heresy of Artemon; Their Manner of Life, and How They Dared to Corrupt the Sacred Scriptures

 In a laborious work by one of these writers against the heresy of Artemon, which Paul of Samosata attempted to revive again in our day, there is an account appropriate to the history which we are now examining.